themeum/oxygen-tutor-lms/readme.txt

 * New: Introducing full compatibility with WordPress 5.9
 * Fix: Courses were not showing up in the “Archive Courses” element
 * Fix: Course Lists were not showing up in the “Courses List” element
+* Fix: Forgot password link was not working properly

 = 1.0.3 - 16 June, 2021 =